Texas A&M Aggies football: Dennis Franchione era (2003–2007)

 In the 2005 season, Franchione's Aggies, who were ranked 17th in the preseason AP Poll, regressed to a 5–6 record.
 The 2005 Aggie defense ranked 107th nationally (out of 119 NCAA Division I-A teams) and allowed 443.8 yards per game.
 This prompted Franchione to dismiss defensive coordinator Carl Torbush.
 Franchione then hired former Western Michigan head coach Gary Darnell to replace Torbush.
 In the 2006 season, the Aggies again rebounded under Franchione, posting a 9–3 regular season record that included Franchione's first win over rival Texas.
 The 9–3 record also marked the most wins for A&M since 1998.
 However, in that season's Oklahoma game, which ESPN's College GameDay visited, Franchione was criticized by fans for making a field goal call with 3:28 left in the game.
 The 18th-ranked Sooners ended up defeating the 21st-ranked Aggies, 17–16.
 In the postseason, the Aggies faced 20th-ranked California in the Holiday Bowl and lost 45–10.

 During the 2007 season, Franchione was discovered selling a secret email newsletter, which violated two NCAA rules and one of the Big 12's "Principles and Standards of Sportsmanship".
 After the Aggies' 34–17 loss to unranked Miami in September 2007, Franchione's coaching abilities were questioned.
 Several news outlets reported that Franchione would not return for the 2008 season.
 After Franchione led the Aggies to a 38–30 victory over 13th-ranked Texas, he announced his resignation.
-Defensive coordinator Gary Darnell was named the interim head coach.
-Darnell led the Aggies to a 24–17 defeat at the hands of Penn State in the Alamo Bowl.
+According to ESPN's Pat Forde, any realistic chance of Franchione returning ended with the furor over the newsletter.
+Defensive coordinator Gary Darnell was named interim head coach and led the Aggies to a 24–17 defeat against Penn State in the Alamo Bowl.